 Development Review Committee

-Each development proposal or action requested of the Planning Commission must be initiated through the submittal of formal applications from the Planning Department as well as a fee established by the City Council.
-Completed applications with original signatures, the required fee and the appropriate number of signed and sealed drawings (eight (8) copies of plans for site plan approval) must be submitted to the Planning Department for processing.
+Each development proposal or the action requested of the Planning Commission must be initiated through the submittal of formal applications from the Planning Department as well as a fee established by the City Council.
+Completed applications with original signatures, the required fee, and the appropriate number of signed and sealed drawings (eight copies of plans for site plan approval) must be submitted to the Planning Department for processing.
+Applications include:

 Applications for Planning Commission must be submitted a minimum of 32 days prior to the next available Planning Commission meeting.
 If the request is to modify or revise the existing site plan that has been approved for a specific development, the application must be completed as stated but the fee is 50% of the original fee.